Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Pexels

 Set in 40 kilometres northwest of Oslo, it covers an area of 137 square kilometres.
-Having a depth of 295 metres, it is the fifth-largest lake in Norway.
-The name of the lake has acquired from the word ‘tyri’, which means old or dead wood.
+Having a depth of 295 meters, it is the fifth-largest lake in Norway.
+The name of the lake has been acquired from the word ‘tyri’, which means old or dead wood.
 Local people say that the lake was known as Tyri in the beginning.
-Begna river, the primary source of the lake, discharges into Tyrifjorden at Honefoss.
+The Begna River, the primary source of the lake, discharges into Tyrifjorden at Honefoss.
 Vikersund, the primary outlet of the lake, is present near the southwest corner of the lake.
 It is where Tyrifjorden drains into the Drammenselva River.

 5. Snasavatnet